Test-Time Personalization with a Transformer for Human Pose Estimation: Experiment

 \paragraph{Complementary to Temporal Methods.} Even though our method is designed for single image input and requires no consecutive frames like videos, it is complementary to temporal methods such as 3D convolution~\cite{pavllo20193d} or smoothing techniques~\cite{pfister2015flowing}.
 We apply Savitzky–Golay filter for smoothing along with our methods for demonstration.
 In Table~\ref{tab:smoothing} we present the results on Penn Action, as Penn Action is the only dataset here with completely consecutive test samples.
-After smoothing, our method presents a similar improvement to baseline.
-Thus the performance gain of our method does not come from temporal information and can be further improved combined with temporal methods.
+After smoothing, our method presents a similar improvement to baseline. {The increase in accuracy when performing smoothing is too small so} the performance gain of our method does not come from temporal information and can be further improved combined with temporal methods.

 \paragraph{Comparisons with State-of-the-Art.} In Table~\ref{tab:sota_penn} and Table~\ref{tab:sota_bbc} we compare our best results with state-of-the-art models on Penn Action and BBC Pose.
 Note that most of the methods on both datasets use multiple video frames as inputs and use larger input resolutions, which makes them not directly comparable with our method.
 We report the results for references.
 We argue that our approach with single image input has more flexibility and can be generalized beyond video data.
 Most works on Human~3.6M focus on 3D pose estimation thus are not reported.